HabitatFramework/UserGuide/faq/faq.rst

 **How do I get a copy of the tool?**

-	The source code can be downloaded from `HabitatFramework/HLUTool <https://github.com/HabitatFramework/HLUTool>`_ and the latest installer setups for ArcGIS/MapInfo and MapInfo only can be downloaded from `HabitatFramework/HLUTool/Releases <https://github.com/HabitatFramework/HLUTool/releases>`_.
+	The source code can be downloaded from GitHub at `github.com/HabitatFramework/HLUTool <https://github.com/HabitatFramework/HLUTool>`_ and the latest installer set-ups for ArcGIS/MapInfo and MapInfo only can be downloaded from GitHub at `github.com/HabitatFramework/HLUTool/releases <https://github.com/HabitatFramework/HLUTool/releases>`_.

 **Do I have to use IHS with the tool?**